Middle Township gets $800,000 bid for liquor license

+Fred’s Tavern is a Stone Harbor landmark, opened by Fred Menzel in the 1930s.

-No one from Fred’s Tavern responded to a request for comment on plans for the license.
-Krauss said the family has plans for a restaurant in Middle Township and have a tentative location in mind, but did not offer further details on plans.
+No one from Fred’s Tavern responded to a request for comment.
+Krauss said the family has plans for a restaurant in the township and a tentative location in mind, but did not offer further details.

 She expects to have a resolution on the agenda to award the contract by the Dec.
-16 Township Committee meeting.
+16 committee meeting.

+MIDDLE TOWNSHIP — Two thirds of Township Committee wants to try again to sell a new liquor l…

-If approved, the license award will be the culmination of an extensive process that started when the township learned its population had grown to the point where it would be allowed a sixth license for alcohol sales under state rules.
+If approved, the license award will be the culmination of a process that started when the township learned its population had grown to the point where it would be allowed a sixth license for alcohol sales under state rules.

 The sale of the license will bring revenue to the township, but throughout the past year, Donohue has said the township wanted to move carefully, pointing out that much had changed since Acme Markets purchased the last license in 2000 for $625,000.